M1CR0H4CK3R/FKSE/README.md

 # FKSE
 FKSE - A Save Editor for the Nintendo GameCube game Yu-Gi-Oh!
 The Falsebound Kingdom written in C#.

-Planned features:
+Current features:

 Money editing

-Items editing
+* Items editing

-Monster stats editing
+* Monster editing

-Character stats editing

-Checksum recalculation
+* Checksum recalculation
+* Planned features:
+* Character editing

-Some code was taken from <a href="https://github.com/Cuyler36/ACSE">ACSE</a> by <a href="https://github.com/Cuyler36">Cuyler36</a> and adapted to Yu-Gi-Oh!
+Some code was initially taken from <a href="https://github.com/Cuyler36/ACSE">ACSE</a> by <a href="https://github.com/Cuyler36">Cuyler36</a> and adapted to Yu-Gi-Oh!
 The Falsebound Kingdom.

-This is a work in progress, but since I got one of the files rewritten already, and got permission from <a href="https://github.com/Cuyler36">Cuyler36</a>, I decided to publish what I have so far.

-This is my first ever real attempt at coding an application in ANY programming language whatsoever, so if anyone wants to help by notifying me of any mistakes I may make, it would be appreciated.
-I also plan to document the save file structure and checksum algorithm in the Wiki section really soon, and if anyone wants to implement the checksum calculation for me, that would also be appreciated.
+Since then, <a href="https://github.com/Cuyler36">Cuyler36</a> has been working on the coding aspect, while I have done all of the documentation on the save file.
+As things are now, a release should come really shortly, but if you want to build it yourself, you'll need Visual Studio Community 2017, then building should be self-explanatory after that.

+Although we couldn't have made it this far without each other, I think that credit for the editor should go first and foremost to <a href="https://github.com/Cuyler36">Cuyler36</a>, with me being credited for the documentation, even though this Editor was my idea.